futzu/SCTE35_threefive/README.md

-### threefive is the highest rated SCTE35 python3 lib.
+### threefive is the highest rated SCTE35 python3 decoder/parser/encoder lib on the planet.

 > Q. How many lines of code doe it take to parse SCTE35 from Mpegts?